hawley-jeffrey-bah/payment-accuracy/website/pages/programs/usda-food-and-nutrition-service-fns-child-and-adult-care-foo-40f15880.md

       \ will help them meet audit and monitoring requirements and improve overall\
       \ program management."
     Mitigation_Strategy: app4_1
-  - Action_Taken: Planned
-    Completion_Date: FY2025
-    Description_Action_Taken: Non-competitive Technology Innovation Grants (nTIGs)
-      - Food and Nutrition Service (FNS) released $25M in Fiscal Year (FY) 23 and
-      $50M in FY 24 in non-competitive Technology Innovation Grant (nTIG) funds for Child Nutrition (CN) State agencies to improve Information Technology (IT) systems.
-      FNS continues its work with grant recipients who are using nTIG funds to develop, improve, maintain CN IT systems.
-    Mitigation_Strategy: app1_1
   Confidence_Level: There is no confidence level associated with the estimate
   End_Date: 01/2018
   Hide_Improper_Payment_Estimates_Doughnut_Chart: false